windmill-labs/windmill/examples/deploy/job-monitoring-prometheus/README.md

 ## Monitoring Windmill servers and workers

 Metrics need to be enabled on Windmill server and workers.
-They can be enabled only on Windmill Enterprise Edition by setting the environment variable `METRICS_ADDR` to `1` on each container (additional "debug-level" metrics can be enabled in the instance settings > debug menu).
+They can be enabled only on Windmill Enterprise Edition by setting the environment variable `METRICS_ADDR` to `1` on each container or toggle on "Expose Metrics" in instance settings -> core (additional "debug-level" metrics can be enabled in the instance settings > debug menu).

 Once metrics are enabled, Prometheus needs to discover Windmill service containers.
 Using docker-compose, it requires a few adjustments:
 - Each Windmill containers need to expose the metrics port (`8001` by default) so that Prometheus discovery knows which ports to scrap.
 This is done by adding the value `8001` to the `expose` block to both `windmill_server` and `windmill_worker`.